 On August 11, 2008, we entered into an employment agreement with David Dauwalter, Director of Sales, pursuant to which we granted him an option to purchase 50,000 shares of common stock with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.
-As of April 1, 2009 a total of 20,000 shares are vested.
+On April 1, 2009 10,000 shares were vested, as a result of obtaining FDA clearance, and an additional 10,000 shares vested on June 15, 2009 as a result of the Company shipping its first revenue producing FMS unit.
 The Company valued the option at \$6,463, an estimated life of 2.5 to 3 years, a volatility of 53%, a dividend rate of zero and a risk free interest rate of 2.7-2.9%.
 The vesting periods for each of the performance tranches range from immediate to 13 months based upon management's assessment of when each of the performance steps will be achieved.